 Cyclone composites of the 200 strongest extra-tropical cyclones were created for both the CNTL and the SST4 experiment.
 The structure of both composite cyclones is qualitatively and even quantitatively very similar to composite cyclones created from reanalysis (Dacre et al., 2012) and historical climate model simulations (Catto et al., 2010).
 This strongly highlights the validity and usefulness of aqua-planet simulations.
-The aim of our composite analysis was to identify how the structure of the most intense extra-tropical cyclones responds to warming.
+The aim of our composite analysis was to identify how the structure of

+- 600 the most intense extra-tropical cyclones responds to warming.
 The main focus was on how precipitation and vertical motion respond to warming and the omega equation was utilised to assess changes to vertical motion forced by thermal and vorticity advection and attributable to diabatic heating.
-The main results of how the structure of the 200 most intense extra-tropical cyclones change with warming include:

-- An increase in total column water vapour (TCWV) everywhere within a 12 degree radius of the cyclone centre and an increase in the meridional TCWV gradient.
-The largest absolute increases in TCWV occur in the warm sector whereas the largest relative increases occur poleward of the warm front. - 2.
-An increase in the 900-700 hPa layer average potential vorticity at all stages of the cyclone evolution everywhere within a 12 degree radius of the cyclone centre.
-The small absolute increases away from the cyclone centre result from increasing stratification.

-- 3. An increase in the 900-hPa wind speed particularly in the warm sector and thus an increase in the size of the area exposed to wind speeds above a certain fixed threshold. - 4.
-An increase in low-level potential vorticity, total and large-scale precipitation, and ascent at 700 hPa ahead of the warm front at all times of the cyclone life cycle which occurs due to an increase in ascent forced by thermal advection and an increase in how diabatic processes enhance ascent. - 5.
+The main results of how the structure of the 200 most intense extra-tropical cyclones change with warming include: - An increase in total column water vapour (TCWV) everywhere within a 12 degree radius of the cyclone centre and an increase in the meridional TCWV gradient.
+The largest absolute increases in TCWV occur in the warm sector whereas the largest relative increases occur poleward of the warm front. - An increase in the 900-700 hPa layer average potential vorticity at all stages of the cyclone evolution everywhere within a 12 degree radius of the cyclone centre.
+The small absolute increases away from the cyclone centre result from increasing stratification. - 610 3.
+An increase in the 900-hPa wind speed particularly in the warm sector and thus an increase in the size of the area exposed to wind speeds above a certain fixed threshold. - 4.
+An increase in low-level potential vorticity, total and large-scale precipitation, and ascent at 700 hPa ahead of the warm front at all times of the cyclone life cycle which occurs due to an increase in ascent forced by thermal advection and an increase in how diabatic processes enhance ascent. - 615 5.
 An expansion of the area of ascent downstream of the cyclone centre due to increased ascent forced by vorticity advection.
 This is related to a downstream shift and broadening of the 500-hPa trough. - 6.
-A small decrease in the maximum values of ascent at 700 hPa due to vorticity and thermal advection during the cyclone intensification phase and a small increase in the maximum value of ascent due to diabatic heating. - 7.
-A small increase in the asymmetry of vertical motion ( $\lambda$ and $\lambda{Area}$ ) with warming and no notably changes to the fractional area of ascent.
-The small increases in asymmetry arises as absolute magnitude of the increase in ascent is greater than the absolute decrease in the magnitude of the descent. - First, these results show that ascent becomes slightly more diabatically driven in the warmer experiment compared to the CNTL experiment and that cyclone-related precipitation increases by up to 50% a value much larger than predicted for global precipitation amounts.
+A small decrease in the maximum values of ascent at 700 hPa due to vorticity and thermal advection during the cyclone intensification phase and a small increase in the maximum value of ascent due to diabatic heating.

+7. A small increase in the asymmetry of vertical motion (λ and λ{Area}) with warming and no notably changes to the fractional area of ascent.
+The small increases in asymmetry arises as absolute magnitude of the increase in ascent is greater than the absolute decrease in the magnitude of the descent.

+First, these results show that ascent becomes slightly more diabatically driven in the warmer experiment compared to the CNTL experiment and that cyclone-related precipitation increases by up to 50% - a value much larger than predicted for global precipitation amounts.
 Second, these results indicate that the spatial structure of the most intense extra-tropical cyclones does change with warming.
-The localised maxima of low-level PV, 900-hPa wind speed, maximum precipitation and vertical velocity associated with the warm front all move north-east relative to the center centre of the cyclone.
-Kirshbaum et al. (2018) found a very similar result in baroclinic life cycle experiments: with increasing environmental temperature the cyclonic potential vorticity associated with This demonstrates that in the warmer experiment the warm front strengthened and moved downstream.
-Thus, this spatial change appears to be a robust feature of how extra-tropical cyclones respond to warming.
-In the results obtained hereis farther poleward and downstream of the cyclone centre than in CNTL Furthermore, the area of ascent also increased with warming particularly in the downstream region.
-This was found to be due to changes in ascent forced by vorticity advection and ultimately a broader trough at 500 hPa in SST4 compared to in the CNTL experiment.
+The localised maxima of low-level PV, 900-hPa wind speed, maximum precipitation and vertical velocity associated with the warm front all move north-east relative to the centre of the cyclone.
+This demonstrates that in the warmer experiment the warm front is farther poleward and downstream of the cyclone centre than in CNTL.
+Furthermore, the area of ascent also increased with warming particularly in the downstream region due to changes in ascent forced by vorticity advection and ultimately a broader trough at 500 hPa in SST4 compared to in the CNTL experiment.